MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-areas.md

 ## Next steps

-If you want to implement Dynamics 365 solutions to assist with your *order to cash* business processes, learn more at the following resources and steps.
+If you want to implement Dynamics 365 solutions to assist with your *Prospect to quote* business processes, learn more at the following resources and steps.

 1. [Prospect to quote introduction](prospect-to-quote-introduction.md)
 2. [Prospect to quote end-to-end overview](prospect-to-quote-overview.md)